 All of bellicon’s bungees are guaranteed for 1 year.
 Please contact us at email@example.com if your bungees seem to be wearing out during this period.

-bellicon® bungees are also subject to particularly high wear forces by their great elasticity.
-A material that is constantly stretched in training to up to 250% of the original length must be able to withstand a lot of friction.
-For this purpose our bungees are well prepared, as only the highest quality materials are used both inside and outside.
-Nevertheless, it is - for example in the soles of your shoes or car tyres – inevitable that the bungees wear out eventually.
+Our bellicon® bungees are also subject to particularly high wear forces due to their great elasticity.
+A material that is constantly stretched up to 250% of its original length must be able to withstand a lot of friction.
+Because of this, we've used only the highest quality materials for our bungees, both inside and out.
+Nevertheless, like all latex-based exercise products (running shoes, bike tires, etc.) they will eventually wear out.

-Do not leave your bellicon® too long time in the sun or in the rain.
-Both accelerate the ageing of the bungees unnecessarily.
-At temperatures below 10 degrees Celsius, the elasticity of the bungees decreases significantly and the wear increases.
+Don't leave your bellicon outside in the sun or in the rain, as this will shorten the life of your bungees.
+At temperatures below 50 degrees Fahrenheit, the elasticity of the bungees decreases significantly and the wear increases.

 To clean your bungees, wipe them with a damp cloth containing no detergents or chemicals.
 For cleaning your mat, we recommend just a a splash of water with a hint of tea-tree oil.
 This mixture works wonders and will naturally disinfect while improving the appearance of your bellicon.